symbolicdata/symbolicdata.github.io/TransitiveGroups.Ontology.markdown

 We list all properties with some comments:

 -   sd:hasGenerator String - multiple permutations, e.g., "(1,3,9,7)(2,4,8,6)", "(1,6,9,4)(2,3,8,7)(5,10)", "(2,4,6,8,10)" that generate the group
--   sd:hasName String - e.g., "[52:42]22" \\t
+-   sd:hasName String - e.g., "[52:42]22"
+    -   What's the rule for such a naming?
 -   sd:hasOrder Integer - order of the group
 -   sd:hasOrderFactorization String - e.g., "2\^3 \* 5\^2"
 -   sd:hasProperty URI - multiple of sd:abelian, sd:cyclic, sd:even, sd:irreducible, sd:nilpotent, sd:notSolvable, sd:primitive, sd:semiabelian, sd:simple, sd:solvable
+    -   At the moment merely an URI.
+To be extended to skos:Concept.
--   sd:isDirectProductOf blank node
+-   sd:isDirectProductOf sd:WreathProduct
--   sd:isQuotientOfWreathProductOf \\t blank node
+-   sd:isQuotientOfWreathProductOf sd:WreathProduct
--   sd:isWreathProductOf \\t blank node
+-   sd:isWreathProductOf sd:WreathProduct
 -   sd:numberOfFieldsInDatabase Integer
 -   sd:OrderOfCenter Integer - order of the center of the group